mrbungle64/ioBroker.switchbot-ble/README.md

 ## Known issues

-* "press", "turnOn" and "turnOff" from SwitchBot "Bot" sometimes not working.
+* "press", "turnOn" and "turnOff" from SwitchBot "Bot" sometimes not working
   * There's no solution for this yet, because there's mostly no error message.
-It just doesn't move the arm.
+It just doesn't move the arm
-  * When using [node-switchbot](https://github.com/futomi/node-switchbot) for controlling the "Bot" the connection is even more unstable.
+  * However, it may be that in many cases it still works without any issues

 ## Changelog

+### 0.2.2
+* Bump node-switchbot to 1.0.6

 ### 0.2.1
 * Bump node-switchbot to 1.0.3